 By submitting, you agree to grant the Festival the right to use film images for promotional purposes for the Festival, if the film is selected.

 It is the responsibility of the filmmaker to clear all rights before your film screens at the Festival and the Festival will not be liable for any costs if this is not cleared before the screening of the film.

 The transport expenses of the print will be covered by the owner, unless otherwise agreed upon.

 The projection format must be DCP unless otherwise agreed upon.

-Copies of films must reach the festival office no later than September 21st, 2019.
+Copies of films must reach the Festival office no later than October 20th, 2021.
 Unless otherwise agreed upon.

-LIFFF will cover insurance costs for the storage and use of the prints on site at the festival.
+The Festival will cover insurance costs for the storage and use of the prints on site at the Festival.

-Once a movie is selected by LIFFF’s Selection Committee and cleared with the right holding party, it can in no case be removed from the program.
+Once a movie is selected by the Festival's Selection Committee and cleared with the right holding party, it can in no case be removed from the program.

-Please note that by submitting your film you agree to the rules and regulations for the LIFFF 2019.
+Please note that by submitting your film you agree to the rules and regulations for the Festival 2021.

 - The International Competition - The Silver Méliès Award for the Best European Feature & Short Film